fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When he returned, Khadijah noticed, in her money, more profits and blessings than she used to.
 Her hireling also told her of Muhammad’s good manners, honesty, deep thought, sincerity and faith.
 All these impressed Khadijah and she realised that she had fallen in love with Muhammad and wished to marry him.
 Many prominent men had asked for her hand in marriage but she always spurned their advances.
 She disclosed her wish to her friend Nafisah bint Maniya, who immediately went to Muhammad and broke the good news to him.
 He agreed and requested his uncles to go to Khadijah’s uncle and talk on this issue.
 Subsequently, they were married.
 The marriage contract was witnessed by Bani Hashim and the heads of Mudar.
 Muhammad ﷺ   did not get married to anyone until she was passed away.

-Some narrations say she was 40, ibn Iskhak reposrta that Khadija was 28.
+Some narrations say she was 40, ibn Iskhak reports that Khadija was 28.
 They had 6 children.
 * Al Kasim died at 6-8.
 * Zaynab
 * Um Kulthum